Siri2023/creating-a-pipeline-using-scikit-learn-pandas-Seaborn-Yellowbrick/README.md

 ![image](https://user-images.githubusercontent.com/123089800/233321622-def144f5-769e-41ee-bb13-30d082d6586e.png)

-Build a machine learning model: We initialize a logistic regression model using scikit-learn's LogisticRegression class and fit it on the training data using the fit method.
+Build a machine learning model: initializing a logistic regression model using scikit-learn's LogisticRegression class and fit it on the training data using the fit method.

 ![image](https://user-images.githubusercontent.com/123089800/233321758-28a349c5-2a28-4053-85ed-e56a3b390366.png)